jay-johnson/deploy-to-kubernetes/docs/source/multi-host-with-dns.rst

     - `m2 with static ip: 192.168.0.102 <https://github.com/jay-johnson/deploy-to-kubernetes/blob/master/multihost/m2/01-network-manager-all.yaml>`__
     - `m3 with static ip: 192.168.0.103 <https://github.com/jay-johnson/deploy-to-kubernetes/blob/master/multihost/m3/01-network-manager-all.yaml>`__

-    .. warning:: If you do not know each vm's IP address, and you are ok with having a **network sniffing tool** installed on your host like `arp-scan <https://linux.die.net/man/1/arp-scan>`__, then you can use this command to find each vm's IP address from the vm's bridged network adapter's MAC address:
+    .. warning:: If you do not know each vm's IP address, and you are ok with having a **network sniffing tool** installed on your host like `arp-scan <https://linux.die.net/man/1/arp-scan>`__, then you can use this command to find each vm's IP address from the vm's bridge network adapter's MAC address:

         ::